Supporting SFU undergraduates

 • Advocating for new/improved services and policies that benefit students

-Funding and Autonomy:
+Funding and Autonomy

 The SFSS Advocacy Office is run by the Simon Fraser Student Society (SFSS).
 The SFSS is a not-for-profit organization that represents all Undergraduate Students at the Simon Fraser University (SFU).
 The SFSS provides members with a broad range of advocacy work, services, and events.
 The vision of the SFSS is students thriving everywhere and this is realized through our support of students to reach their full potential by providing resources and services that represent, connect and benefit our membership.
 Because we are funded by students, for students, we are not obliged to remain neutral which opens options for how we can support students.